Book Cover

 Category Graphic Novel

-Main Characters Lucifer, Detective John Decker
+Main Characters Lucifer, Detective John Decker, Mazikeen, Michael, Elaine Belloc, Jill Presto, Gaudium, Spera

-Main Elements Gods, demons
+Main Elements Gods, angels, demons, dreams

 Website ---